 What would happen if YouTube’s algorithm stopped serving your videos as frequently?
 Or a rule change at the social network caused your channel to lose steam?

 These are all unpredictable things that can happen when you build your online presence on only one traffic source that you don’t control.

-While social networks (like YouTube and TikTok) are super important and provide enormous benefit by giving you a place to grow your viewership, they can also shut off your channel’s traffic and revenue source whenever they’d like, whether that be because of an infraction on your part or simply because they changed their algorithm and your channel no longer gets as much traffic.
+While social networks (like YouTube and TikTok) are super important and provide enormous benefit by giving creators a place to grow your viewership, they can also shut off your channel’s traffic and revenue source whenever they’d like, whether intentionally or simply through a change to their algorithms.

 Having a website helps you mitigate this risk in several ways:

 Being able to communicate directly with your viewers and supporters is a huge advantage.

 For one, you decide when and what you send them.
 And, most importantly, that list can never be taken away from you.
 You own it.